Efficient Hamiltonian learning from Gibbs states: Introduction

-We begin in Section \ref{sec:description} with a description of the algorithm and a guide to interpreting its output.
-Section \ref{sec:theory} concerns a theoretical analysis of the algorithm, including proof of correctness.
+The current work contains two main contributions.
+The first is a new lower bound on the entropy change due to a local perturbation of a quantum state (Theorem \ref{thm:dS}).
+We relate this to a hierarchy of semidefinite constraints known as the matrix EEB inequality \cite{FFS23} by showing that it is a relaxation of the free energy variational principle which can be enforced using polynomial classical resources.

+Second, we use this to formulate a semidefinite algorithm for Hamiltonian learning.
+The algorithm either finds a local Hamiltonian respecting the matrix EEB inequality, or else it gives a proof that the given state is not a Gibbs state of any local Hamiltonian.
+We benchmark the algorithm by performing black-box learning of a nearest-neighbour Hamiltonian on 100 qubits from local expectation values with realistic levels of measurement noise.

+These contributions are significant for several reasons.
+Hamiltonian learning is relevant in experimental settings \cite{AnshuSurvey}: near-term applications include studying frustrated systems by learning effective Hamiltonians \cite{Schlmer2023} and probing entanglement properties of many-body states via their entanglement Hamiltonians \cite{EHsurvey}.
+For such applications, the problem of learning a Hamiltonian from local expectation values currently presents a practical bottleneck limiting the system sizes under consideration.
+Indeed, local expectation values of systems of $\sim$100 qubits can in many cases be obtained either numerically or using current NISQ technology.
+Meanwhile, practical algorithms for Hamiltonian learning that do not assume prior information or additional control over the state have so far achieved reliable learning only for systems of 10 or fewer qubits.
+The algorithm we propose in this work has the potential to remove this bottleneck.

+The entropy lower bound in Theorem \ref{thm:dS} is also of independent interest beyond Hamiltonian learning.
+For instance, efficient preparation of Gibbs states on a quantum computer remains an important open problem.
+A common approach is to thermalize an initial state using Lindbladian dynamics.
+The convergence speed can be related to the rate of change of free energy, which can be estimated using Theorem \ref{thm:dS}.

+We begin in Section \ref{sec:dS} by introducing the main entropy lower bound (Theorem \ref{thm:dS}) and the matrix EEB inequality (Corollary \ref{cor:matrix-eeb}).
+Section \ref{sec:algorithm} describes the semidefinite algorithm..
 In Section \ref{sec:numerics} we describe the results of numerical simulations on a 100-qubit spin chain.
-We conclude in Section \ref{sec:outlook} with some future directions for research.
+We conclude in Section \ref{sec:outlook} with a discussion of the results, and some future directions for research.
+This work additionally includes three appendices.
+In appendix \ref{sec:comparison} we compare our algorithm to some existing approaches, with a focus on practical performance.
+In appendix \ref{sec:proofs} we prove in detail the main theoretical results introduced in Section $\ref{sec:dS}$.
+Finally, \ref{sec:numerics-details} contains extra details about the numerical implementation described in section \ref{sec:numerics}.